Hadia Tajik

 Hadia Tajik (born 18 July 1983) is a Pakistani-Norwegian jurist, journalist and politician from the Labour Party.
 She served as Minister of Labour and Social Inclusion from 2021 to 2022, where after several tax evasions and misuse of appointed apartments, she resigned from the post.
 She previously served as Minister of Culture from 2012 to 2013.
 She was 29 years of age at the time and became the youngest minister to serve in the Norwegian government.
 She is the first Cabinet member that is a Muslim.
 Tajik served as a Member of Parliament representing Rogaland from 2017 to 2025, and Oslo from 2009 to 2017.
 She was also the party's deputy leader from 2015 until 2022.

 Early life and education

-Hadia Tajik was born on 18 July 1983 in the village of Bjørheimsbygd in Strand, Rogaland, to Mohammad Sarwar Tajik (born 1947) and Safia Qazalbash (born 1948), immigrants from Pakistan in 1974.
+Hadia Tajik was born on 18 July 1983 in the village of Bjørheimsbygd in Strand Municipality, Rogaland, to Mohammad Sarwar Tajik (born 1947) and Safia Qazalbash (born 1948), immigrants from Pakistan in 1974.
 After completing Bjørheimsbygd Primary School as one of only seven pupils, she attended Tau Lower Secondary School between 1996 and 1998 and later Strand Upper Secondary School from 1998 to 2001.

 She has a bachelor's degree in journalism from Stavanger University College, after which she studied human rights at Kingston University in England from 2004 to 2005, earning a Master's degree.
 She subsequently enrolled in and studied law at the University of Oslo receiving her Master of Law degree in 2012.